uiuc-sst/asr24/README.md

 Arabic/NEMLAR_speech/NMBCN7AR, 2.2 GB (40 hours), was [transcribed](./arabic-scrips.txt) in 147 minutes, 14 MB/min, **16x** real time.
 (This may have been faster because it was a few long (half-hour) files instead of many brief ones.)

 TAM_EVAL_20170601 was [transcribed](./tamil-scrips-ifp53.txt) in 45 minutes, 21 MB/min, **19x** real time.
-On campus cluster, it was [transcribed](./tamil-scrips-ccluster.txt) in 45 minutes, but 26 of the 150 7-utterance jobs were aborted at 10 cpu-minutes.

 Generating lattices `$L/lat/*` took 1.04x longer for Russian, 0.93x longer(!) for Arabic, 1.7x longer for Tamil.